-Unless earlier revised, The Cypress intends for this Disclosure Statement to remain effective for a period of one (1) year and one hundred fifty (150) days after the date hereof through October 26, 2025.
+Unless earlier revised, The Cypress intends for this Disclosure Statement to remain effective for a period of one (1) year and one hundred fifty (150) days from the fiscal year ended December 31, 2024 through May 30, 2026.
 The delivery of the Disclosure Statement to a contracting party before the execution of a contract for the provision of continuing care is required by Chapter 58, Article 64 of the North Carolina General Statutes.
 Note: This Disclosure Statement has not been reviewed or approved by any government agency or representative to ensure accuracy or completeness of the information set out.